reslp/phylociraptor/docs/introduction/minimal.rst

 This document guides you through a first example on how to run phylociraptor.
 We'll analyse a minimal dataset consists of 6 fungal genomes, three belonging to the Ascomycota and three to
 Basidiomycota which will be downloaded during the first step of the run.
 Downstream analyses are carried out on 10 single-copy orthologous genes which will be identified in each genome.
 Data for all genes will be aligned and trimmed and we will calculate single-gene trees for each gene.
-After this, we will perform a Maximum-Likelihood analyses on the full dataset and infer species trees.
+After this, we will perform Maximum-Likelihood analyses on the full dataset and infer species trees.

 Running through the main parts of the tutorial should take you about 1 hour to complete.
 Then there are further things to play around with if you don't want to stop at this point.